Five Ways to Kill Harmful Bacteria in Your Mouth

 Replacing sugar with xylitol is another way to kill bad bacteria in your mouth.
 Plaque-forming bacteria thrive on sugar, which helps them multiply rapidly.
 Xylitol kills bad bacteria by starving them to death—bacteria love to eat sugar, but they can’t digest xylitol.
 Without sugars to eat, bacteria populations can’t grow.
 Just make sure to keep toothpaste and treats with xylitol away from pets—it’s safe for humans, but toxic to cats and dogs.

-If you have questions about how to kill bacteria in your mouth to prevent tooth decay and gum disease, contact Sunrise Dental in Peoria.
+If you have questions about how to clean bacteria from mouth to prevent tooth decay and gum disease, contact Sunrise Dental in Peoria.
 We can help guide you towards the best toothpaste, mouthwash, or other oral health care products that will best support your home oral care routine.
 Ask us about which products will work best for you at your next visit.
 Call 623-487-4870 or visit our website to request an appointment today.